 Center funding for such activities typically covers costs for the meetings such as publicity, meals, audio-visual support, and photocopying.
-Funding may also include limited support for the accommodations of visiting speakers or a graduate student rapporteur.
+Funding may also include limited support for the accommodations of visiting speakers or a graduate-student organizer or rapporteur.
 Direct support for course preparation cannot be funded, but proposals that link courses and research activities are considered.
 Seminars that also carry course numbers may be considered for funding provided that the seminar has a direct link to Weatherhead Center research priorities, seeks other sources of funding (e.g., from the Graduate School of Arts and Sciences), and engages at least three faculty members and several graduate students as regular participants.

 Only Faculty Associates of the Weatherhead Center may apply for this research support, but proposed activities may include other scholars and practitioners from inside and outside of Harvard.

 Any Weatherhead Center Faculty Associate interested in sponsoring and organizing a new seminar series should submit a one- to two-page proposal describing the topic, a list of proposed speakers, an assessment of the potential audience, and a detailed budget.
 Each proposal is read by the executive director, who makes recommendations to the director.
 Questions and proposals should be submitted to the executive director, Steven B. Bloomfield.
 Faculty Associates submitting proposals are encouraged to ask the executive director for assistance in developing a budget.

 Proposals for faculty seminars are accepted throughout the year.
 Generally, decisions for new seminars are made in May for the following academic year.
 Exceptions can be made if resources are available.